dashjoin/platform/README.md

 * foreach: show the single child for each result, using the result as the context
 * class: CSS classes to apply to the container
 * style: CSS styles to apply to the container
+* redrawInterval: redraw interval (seconds).
+Periodically refreshes the container and all contained content.

 ##### expansion